2026 United States House of Representatives elections in New York: District 11

 The 11th district includes all of Staten Island as well as the Brooklyn neighborhoods of Bay Ridge, Fort Hamilton, Dyker Heights, Bath Beach, and Bensonhurst.
 The incumbent is Republican Nicole Malliotakis, who was re-elected with 64.1% of the vote in 2024.

+A decision by a judge on New York's trial court to declare the district's lines unconstitutional was upheld by the intermediate appeals court in February 2026.

+On March 2, 2026, the Supreme Court of the United States issued a stay blocking implementation of the lower court ruling pending further litigation.